Jason Soles of Gods Below Interview

 Marc17: You used to live in Seattle, you moved to Spokane.
 How are things in Spokane?
 You're just living there and the art scene as opposed to Seattle.

-Jason Soles: Well, it's a tundra, so it's freezing in the winter, knock on wood, or it's blazing hot in the summer, which we're about to enter.
+Jason Soles: Well, it's a tundra.
+I mean literally.
+So it's freezing in the winter, knock on wood, or it's blazing hot in the summer, which we're about to enter.
+We definitely prefer the cold.
 But as far as the scene goes, we've got a good group of friends.

 Marc17: So you work in the gaming industry.
 Do you want to mention your day job and any other ideas you might have for projects?